ROCm/HIP/docs/developer_guide/contributing.md

 ## Unit Testing Environment

-HIP includes unit tests in the tests/src directory.
-When adding a new HIP feature, add a new unit test as well.
-See [tests/README.md](README.md) for more information.
+Tests for HIP are hosted at [ROCm-Developer-Tools/hip-tests](https://github.com/ROCm-Developer-Tools/hip-tests).

+To run `hip-tests` please go to the repo and follow the steps.

 ## Development Flow

-Directed tests provide a great place to develop new features alongside the associated test.
+`hip-tests` provide a great place to develop new features alongside the associated test.

-For applications and benchmarks outside the directed test environment, developments should use a two-step development flow:
+For applications and benchmarks outside the hip-tests environment, developments should use a two-step development flow:
 - #1.
 Compile, link, and install HIP/ROCclr.
 See [Installation](README.md#Installation) notes.
 - #2.
 Relink the target application to include changes in HIP runtime file.

 ## Environment Variables